- Treatment for erectile dysfunction with tadalafil

 Treatment for erectile dysfunction with tadalafil

-Access tadalafil following an online medical consultation
+Access tadalafil via online consultation

 Important information

-DoktorABC UK is a digital health platform that connects patients with independent, UK-registered healthcare professionals.
-DoktorABC UK does not provide medical care, issue prescriptions or dispense medicines.
-All clinical decisions are made by the prescribing clinician following an individual medical assessment.
+DoktorABC UK is a digital health platform that connects patients with independent, UK-registered pharmacists.
+DoktorABC UK does not itself provide medical care, issue prescriptions or dispense medicines.
+All clinical decisions are made by the prescribing pharmacist following an individual medical assessment.

 What is tadalafil?